A Guide For Financial Advisor Prospecting Questions

 Partner with a company or its HR group, so that you can be invited to corporate events, financial wellness talks, or even webinars.

-Be the financial services lead in the organization, so that you can give financial advice and solutions exclusively to their employees.
+Be the financial services leader in the organization so that you can give financial advice and solutions exclusively to their employees.

-You can be appointed as a go-to financial advisor of a localized area and expand once you gain more contacts.
+You can be appointed as a go-to financial advisor in a localized area and expand once you gain more contacts.

 Team up with universities or schools if you’re offering financial services to the younger crowd.
 Be invited as a financial coach speaker and constantly grace their recruitment events and talks.

-If health insurance or critical illness is right up your alley, considering partnering with hospitals, med reps, or even health products or services.
+If health insurance or critical illness is right up your alley, consider partnering with hospitals, med reps, or even health products or services.

-A tie-up can help build their brand by offering additional expertise of a financial advisor.
+A tie-up can help build their brand by offering additional financial advisor expertise.

 Every brand can surely get a boost by incorporating financial wellness experts in their events, webinars, or services.